finotes/finotes.github.io/_posts/2018-02-09-kotlin-docs.md

 ```

 ### Custom Exceptions
-You can report custom exceptions using the Fn.exception() API.
+You can report custom exceptions using the Fn.reportException() API.
 ```kotlin
         try {
             val jsonObject = JSONObject()